Dango: 10 Common Types of Japanese Rice Dumplings

 When it comes to the foods often eaten at Japan’s cherry blossom viewing festivals called “Hanami (花見)”, “Dango (団子)” is one of the confections that are most familiar to us Japanese.

-Unlike cooked Mochi rice cake, a Dango rice dumpling is neither that sticky nor stretchy and has a small round shape.
-Besides, it usually consists of three to five rice dumplings skewered on a wooden or bamboo stick.
+Unlike Mochi rice cake, Dango is not that sticky or stretchy.
+It typically consists of three to five small round dumplings skewered on a wooden or bamboo stick.

 Mitarashi Dango (みたらし団子)